Resistivity minimum in diluted metallic magnets: Effect of Magnetic Field

 \section{Effect of Magnetic Field}

-As we discussed in the previous sections, the resistivity upturn considered in this paper comes from the enhanced electron-spin scattering below $2k_{F}$ as the temperature is lowered.
-It is clear that the ${\bm k}={\bm 0}$ component of the structure factor does not contribute to the collision integral in Eq.~(\ref{eq:rho_born}).
+As we discussed in the previous sections, the resistivity upturn considered in this paper arises from the enhanced magnetic structure factor below $2k_{F}$ as the temperature is lowered.
+However, it is clear that the ${\bm k}={\bm 0}$ component of the structure factor does not contribute to the collision integral in Eq.~(\ref{eq:rho_born}).
 Given that the application of a uniform magnetic field transfers spectral weight from finite ${\bm k}$ to ${\bm k}={\bm 0}$, the resulting magnetoresistance should be negative.

 The Zeeman interaction between uniform magnetic field and the magnetic impurities is:

 where we have absorbed the $g$-factor into the definition of $H$.
 The Zeeman coupling to itinerant electrons is not included because the Pauli susceptibility is several orders of magnitude smaller than the susceptibility of the local moments.